frkatona/HandTrack_To_MIDI/README.md

 4) run the script (e.g., through a terminal like powershell by changing the active directory to the folder with the script and executing the text `python hand_track_to_midi.py`) and, after a few seconds, the video feed window should open automatically

-5) put a hand into frame and confirm the tracking overlay appears (see images above)
+5) put a hand into frame and confirm the tracking overlay appears (see Figure 1)

 6) find and enable the MIDI port you created from your audio software of choice (FL Studio was used in the video)